pingcap/tidb-operator/en/restart-a-tidb-cluster.md

 ## Performing a graceful rolling restart to all Pods in a component

-Refer to [Deploy TiDB on general Kubernetes](deploy-on-general-kubernetes.md) and modify the cluster configuration by running the following command:
+After [Deploying TiDB on general Kubernetes](deploy-on-general-kubernetes.md), modify the cluster configuration by running the following command:

 {{< copyable "shell-regular" >}}